 ʻŌlelo’s suite of services can be customized to meet your individual and organizational needs.
-Our full service Community Media Centers (CMC) are equipped with everything you need – from live, in-studio, green screen capabilities to mobile production units and vans.
+Our full service Media Service Centers (MSCs) are equipped with everything you need – from live, in-studio, green screen capabilities to mobile production units and vans.
 Whether your creative vision is a Public Service Announcement, narrative short, or long-form documentary, we are here for you!

 All media, shows, and programs created using ‘Ōlelo’s equipment and facilities are 100% owned by you!
 Our only stipulation is that your program airs on ‘Ōlelo first with no commercial content.
 Once it is aired, we encourage community producers to use their creations in ways that support and advance their message, and to share their work via their own outlets.